INTRODUCTION

 (9) They asked him, “Where do you want us to prepare it?”

 Jesus had used different houses or locations for his stay during his visit to Jerusalem.
-So, the implied question of Peter and James to Jesus was in whose house they had to prepare the Passover meal.
+So, the question of Peter and John to Jesus implicitly was in whose house they had to prepare the Passover meal.
 The preparation procedure for the Passover lamb was: People brought the Passover lambs at the Temple Mount, and they killed their animals in the courtyard of the Temple.
 The priests collected the blood of the sacrifice in silver and gold basins and tossed the blood on the altar.
-After the sacrifice, the owners flayed the animals and took them home and roasted (https://jewishroots.net/library/holiday-articles/passover-lamb-sacrifice-procedure.html).
+After the sacrifice, the owners flayed the animal and took it home and roasted it (https://jewishroots. net/library/holiday-articles/passover-lamb-sacrifice-procedure. html).

-Did Peter and John offer a Passover Lamb for Jesus and the apostles is not clear.
-Most probably, they had offered a lamb and brought it as part of the Passover meal because it was essential for Passover observance.
+Whether Peter and John offer a Passover Lamb for Jesus and the apostles is not clear.
+Most probably, they had offered a lamb and brought it as part of the Passover meal because it was an essential part of Passover observance.
 However, later, Jesus substituted himself as the lamb for the new Passover for Christians.

 (10) And he said, “When you enter the city, a man will come to you carrying a jar of water.
 Follow him to the house he enters and …”